-95. The '181 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+- 125. The '591 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary. - 126.
+The '591 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
 Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.

-96. The '181 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
-Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.
-These methods and systems are technologies unique to the Internet age.
+This type of method and system is unique to the Internet age.